Courses and Curriculum

 The course offerings have information specific to the particular section and professor who is offering the course.
 You will find information about grading, prerequisites, and other offering-specific information here.
-Links to the course schedules can be found on the right side of this page.
+Links to the course schedules can be found on the left side of this page.

 Courses by Requirement Fulfilled

 A student must complete all of the following to be eligible for graduation from the University of Pittsburgh School of Law: